Vinnie Pasquantino Player Props: Royals vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 10 K/9, the first-best in the league.
+- The Twins pitching staff ranks second in the league with a collective 9.9 strikeouts per nine innings.

-- The Twins' 3.43 team ERA ranks sixth among all league pitching staffs.
+- The Twins have the eighth-ranked team ERA across all league pitching staffs (3.50).

-- Twins pitchers combine to give up 26 total home runs at a rate of one per game (to rank 11th in baseball).
+- The Twins surrender the ninth-fewest home runs in baseball (27 total, one per game).

-- Lopez (1-2) gets the starting nod for the Twins in his sixth start of the season.
-He has a 3.00 ERA in 30 2/3 innings pitched, with 39 strikeouts.
+- Gray (3-0 with a .62 ERA and 34 strikeouts in 29 2/3 innings pitched) makes the start for the Twins, his sixth of the season.

-- His most recent time out was out of the bullpen on Thursday when the right-hander tossed 2/3 innings against the Kansas City Royals while allowing hits.
+- His most recent appearance came on Monday against the New York Yankees, when the righty tossed seven scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.